You are here

 Dependent child add-on and guardian allowance became available to income support supplement recipients.

 The amount of guardian allowance was increased by $4 per fortnight for single service pensioners and income support supplement recipients, as part of a package of benefits to assist families.

-Responsibility for payment transferred to the Department of Social Security (now Department of Human Services) on 1 January 1998.
+Responsibility for payment transferred to the Department of Social Security (now Services Australia) on 1 January 1998.

-Guardian allowance and other child related payments replaced with Family Tax Benefit Parts A & B, paid through the Family Assistance Office.
+Guardian allowance and other child related payments replaced with Family Tax Benefit Parts A & B, paid through the Family Assistance Office (now Services Australia).